peza8/sheep-sphero/readme.md

 Messages are published in *JSON format*.
 If you'd like to verify that your message is valid JSON, use *the linter tool*.

+It's important to note that other makers may be using the same topics at the same time, so keep an eye on the `answererName` property to verify which messages you receive apply to you.

 ### `makers/challenge/tokens`